Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Visual.md

 dialog owner normally established by MainWindow, and opens the real form classes.
 Its own manifest is asInvoker; the production manifest is unchanged.

+A later [Properties follow-up](NativeDarkMode-Properties.md) replaces the synthetic missing-data limitation for one installed entry.
+This report retains the earlier compiled-DLL replay as originally scoped.

 ## Observed coverage

 | Surface | Observed result | Scope limit |